mskilab-org/fishHook/README.md

 **Description:** Prints out a summary of the FishHook object.
 Can be used by invoking the variable name.<br/><br/>
 **Params:** No parameters required.
 Provided parameters will be ignored. <br/><br/>
 **Return:** None<br/><br/>
-**UI:** Prints information about the FishHook object to the console including; total events, total targets, whether eligible regions will be used, and covariates/number of covariates.
+**UI:** Prints information about the FishHook object to the console including; total events, total hypotheses, whether eligible regions will be used, and covariates/number of covariates.

-# annotate()
-**Description:** Counts the number of events that fall into each of the targets as well as calcualtes values for the covariates at each target.<br/>
-**Params:** <br/>
-1. **mc.cores:** A numeric value that indicates the amount of computing cores to use when running fishHook.
-This will mainly be used during the annotation step of the analysis, or during initial instantiation of the object if use_local_mut_density = T
-2. **na.rm:** A logical indicating how you handle NAs in your data, mainly used in fftab and gr.val, see these function documentations for more information.
-3. **pad:** A numeric indicating how far each covariate range should be extended, see Cov_Arr for more information, not that this will only be used if atleast on of the Covariates have pad = NA.
-4. **verbose:** A logical indicating whether or not to print information to the console when running FishHook
-5. **max.slice:** A parameter used when annotating covariates, indicates the max.slice paramter for gr.val.
-This parameter indicates the maximum number of ranges (covariate rows) to use at a time.
-This is correlated with memory usage.
-For example, a high max.slice will yeild faster running times but will require more memory.
-6. **ff.chunk:** For use with ffTrack covariates.
-Indicates the max interval length to load in from ffTrack.
-Larger values will result in faster run times but will increase memory
-7. **max.chunk:** Used when finding the overlap between events and targets.
-This is a parameter passed into gr.findoverlaps and indicates the total number of ranges(events) to consider at a given time.
-Larger values will result in faster run times but will increase memory usage.
-8. **ptidcol:** This is used when you want to limit the number of events that any given patient can contribute.
-This parameter is a character that indicates the column name of the 'events' variable that contains the patient IDs.
-This should be used in conjunction with the maxpatientpergene parameter.
-9. **maxpatientpergene:** This is used when you want to limit the number of events that any given patient can contribute.
-This parameter is a numeric that indicates the maximum number of events any given patient can contribute to any given target.
-This should be used in conjunction with the ptidcol parameter.

-**Return:** None, but updates the FishHook object so that it is in the 'Annotated' state.
-The annotated information can be accesed using the 'anno' active binding.<br/><br/>
-**UI:** None

 # aggregate()
-**Description:** Aggregates targets into groups for aggregate scoring. e.g. aggregate genes in a pathway or tiles of a genome.<br/><br/>
+**Description:** Aggregates hypotheses into groups for aggregate scoring. e.g. aggregate genes in a pathway or tiles of a genome.<br/><br/>
 **Params:** <br/>
 1. **by:** A character vector with which to split into meta-territories (default = NULL)
-2. **fields:** A character vector indicating which columns to be used in aggregation by default all meta data fields of targets EXCEPT reserved field names \$coverage, \$counts, \$query.id (default = NULL)
+2. **fields:** A character vector indicating which columns to be used in aggregation by default all meta data fields of hypotheses EXCEPT reserved field names \$coverage, \$counts, \$query.id (default = NULL)
 3. **rolling:** A positive numeric (integer) specifying how many (genome coordinate) adjacent to aggregate in a rolling fashion; positive integer with which to performa rolling sum / weighted average WITHIN chromosomes of "rolling" ranges" --> return a granges For example, if we cut a chromosome into 5 pieces (1,2,3,4,5) and set rolling = 3, we will get an aggregated dataset (123,234,345) as the internal value.
 This is mainly for use with whole genome analysis in order to speed up the annotation step (default = NULL)
 4. **disjoint:** boolean only take disjoint bins of input (default = TRUE)
 5. **na.rm:** boolean only applicable for sample wise aggregation (i.e. if by = NULL) (default = FALSE)